|

 UNISON is Scotland's largest public service union, with

-life, from voluntary arts projects to Scotland's major theatres;
+cultural life, from voluntary arts projects to Scotland's

-from education to sport and leisure; from community and
+major theatres; from education to sport and leisure; from

-therapeutic arts to library and information provision; and
+community and therapeutic arts to library and information

-Parliament and have been prominent in our support for Scottish
+Scottish Parliament and have been prominent in our support

 We therefore feel fully qualified to comment on the consultation